 Webcachev01.dat) to consume a large amount of disk space.
 Click here to resolve the issue.

-Before contacting SolarWinds Support to troubleshoot failed playback, follow these steps to collect helpful details that can reduce the time required to resolve your issue.
+Before contacting SolarWinds Support to troubleshoot playback issues, follow these steps to collect details that can reduce the time required to resolve your issue.

-- If possible, unmanage all transactions at the WPM Player location or move assigned transactions to another WPM Player location.
+- (Recommended) In the Orion Web Console, unmanage all transactions at the WPM Player location or move assigned transactions to another WPM Player location.

-- To reduce the size of diagnostics files, clear all files and folders in the WPM log directory:
+- To reduce the size of diagnostics files, clear all files and folders in the WPM log directory located at

-- Run the SolarWinds Log Adjuster.
+- On Windows systems, run the SolarWinds Log Adjuster.
 Click Start > SolarWinds Orion > Log Adjuster, and then scroll to the WPM section.

 - For a transaction based on a recording created in the new Web Transaction Recorder, enable DEBUG for these rows: